PrateekDey/Library-Management-System/README.md

 # Library-Management-System
-Library Management System Using Java and Mysql
+Library Management System Using Java and Mysql using JDBC driver Connection

 # Technologies Used
 Java Swing APIs